-Functions can be viewed in multiple representations.
 You already know one of them: Contracts, which specify the Name, Domain, and Range of a function.
 Contracts are a way of thinking of functions as a mapping between one set of data and another.
 For example, a mapping from Numbers to Strings:

-f :: Number -> String
+# f :: Number -> String

+Examples

+The goal of the Examples step is to find the pattern that represents what the function does.
-Another way to view functions is with Examples.
-Examples are essentially input-output tables, showing what the function would do for a specific input:

-In our programming language, we focus on the last two columns and write them as code:
+Examples are essentially input-output tables, showing what the functions does with a list of specific inputs.
+In our programming language, we write the table columns as code.

-'''

-examples:
+How $f$ is used What $f$ does

-f(1) is 1 + 2
+f(1) 1 + 2

-f(2) is 2 + 2
+f(2) 2 + 2

-f(3) is 3 + 2
+f(3) 3 + 2

-f(4) is 4 + 2
+f(4) 4 + 2

-end

-'''